-Cardiff, (Caerdydd) is the capital city of Wales (UK).
-The port is located on the Bristol Channel, at the mouths of the Ely and Taff rivers.
-This is the Wales' largest port and an important industrial, administrative and commercial centre.
+Cardiff, is the largest seaport and the capital city of Wales (UK).
+The port is located on Bristol Channel, at the mouths of Ely and Taff rivers.
+The city is also Wales' largest - with population around 360,000 (metro ~1,1 million).

 Cardiff cruise terminal